How to make Shio Ramen – 2 methods

 Shio Ramen

-A soft-boiled egg with a creamy yolk, a key element of shio ramen.
+A soft-boiled egg with a creamy yolk, a key element of Shio Ramen.

 First, I chop up some green onions, mushrooms, and soft boiled eggs to top the ramen later.
 The aroma from the fresh ingredients makes me happy.
 I put the broth ingredients like kombu and shiitake mushrooms in the pressure cooker first.
 Then I add the chicken and vegetables.
 It smells so good already!